 As a teen I was entranced by the ancestral heritage ingrained in many of my ancestors cultures, and a few years later I found the drum.
 The drum started me on my path of learning about a multitude of ancient instruments, then learning to repair and make those instruments, which then led into teaching.

-I started teaching about indigenous instruments when my oldest son was in pre-k and asked me to bring some in for show and tell, and what started as a few drums being brought to his school, ended up being large collections of instruments and detailed presentations in the later years as he aged.
+I started teaching about indigenous instruments when my oldest son was in pre-k and asked me to bring some instruments in for show and tell, which started as a few drums being brought to his school.
+This led simple request led me to bringing larger collections of instruments and detailed presentations in the later years as he aged, and for my other children’s classes (or sometimes whole grade levels).

-Now I teach groups like scouts and at festivals and venues facilitating my instrument education presentations and instrument building workshops, braiding culture and traditional knowledge and myth into each presentation.
-My passion for learning and teaching about indigenous instruments constantly evolves and integrates new history, techniques and cultures.
+Now I teach groups (scout groups, festivals and various venues), facilitating my instrument education presentations and instrument building workshops.These events braid culture, traditional knowledge, myth, and science into each presentation/workshop.
+My passion for learning and teaching about indigenous instruments constantly evolves and integrates new instruments, history, techniques and cultures.
 Each event is facilitated in an organic nature, with no two events exactly the same.

 Workshops – Drum Circle Facilitation – Educational Presentations